 The Eamon roleplaying game dates back to the dawn of the personal computer era.
 It has gone through extended periods of activity over the decades but also languished, written off as a relic.
 However, the system tends to emerge and reinvent itself as new technologies develop.
 For this reason, it is also one of the most enduring computerized gaming systems ever created.

 Research published on the internet indicates Donald Brown created Eamon in the late 1970s; by the early 1980s, it had been standardized and released to the public domain.
 The game successfully fuses two popular genres of the era - "text adventures" and "roleplaying games" - with features that appeal to players and adventure designers.
-Brown built the vanilla game engine, some documentation and utilities, and a set of example games to study.
+Brown built the original game engine, some documentation and utilities, and a set of example games to study.
 He then departed from Eamon, never to return.
 A growing collection of authors who delighted to take the game engine and pack it with a host of special behaviors contributed to the adventure catalog throughout the 1980s.
 The endless flexibility of Eamon remains a contributor to its longevity.

 After Brown's departure from the scene, control of Eamon passed to John Nelson.
 Nelson polished and enhanced the base source code, created an extended set of adventures, and started the National Eamon Users Club (NEUC).
 NEUC organized the Eamon catalog by standardizing game numbers and produced semi-regular newsletters.
 During the early years, NEUC was instrumental in coordinating all things Eamon.

 As the 1990s arrived, Nelson was committed to porting Eamon to the IBM PC, which left less time to manage the Apple II codebase and NEUC.
 Into this vacuum stepped Thomas Zuchowski, who assumed control of both.
 Zuchowski, a member of NEUC, was an accomplished adventure designer and newsletter writer; he renamed the Club the Eamon Adventurer's Guild.
 The group became a professional base for Eamon fans, with a regular newsletter published quarterly for 15 years!
-Zuchowski continued the work of fixing bugs and polishing the existing vanilla codebase.
+Zuchowski continued the work of fixing bugs and polishing the existing mainline codebase.
 But he also upgraded it with many customized formulas to address perceived weaknesses in the system, overhauled the game database structure to make it leaner and more efficient, and rewrote the manuals to match.
 Today's "modern" Eamons trace their lineage back to work done by Zuchowski during this period.

 By 2001, interest in Eamon had waned to the point where few new adventures were being written, and the Apple II codebase was no longer under active development.
 As a result, Tom Zuchowski formally decided to shut down the Eamon Adventurer's Guild and stepped away from his role as caretaker for Eamon.
 But before doing so, he passed control to a man named Matthew Clark.
 Clark had already spent several years building and maintaining the official Eamon Adventurer's Guild website, located at www.eamonag.org, and also authored a high-quality Eamon adventure of his own.
 As of this writing, the website is functional but appears to be under care and maintenance.